gguillotte/mdsrd5/mdsrd5.md

 ### Hit Points

 A monster usually dies or is destroyed when it drops to 0 hit points.
-For more on hit points, see [Damage and Healing](#section-damage-and-healing).
+For more on hit points, see "[Damage and Healing](#section-damage-and-healing)".

 A monster's hit points are presented both as a die expression and as an average number.
 For example, a monster with 2d8 hit points has 9 hit points on average (2 × 4 1/2).